AfricArxiv/community-engagement/README.md

 Members can ask questions and get quick answers from the team or other members Members can exchange information about open science, Open Access and preprints

-# Preprints
-## Posting Preprints
-- Choose from https://osf.io/preprints/africarxiv/discover and make sure to track the already posted preprints at (https://docs.google.com/spreadsheets/d/1d99iVq_BIhmb7VqV27jDS7L8CHSRhIyNsrmdTi0P-3U/edit#gid=0)
-- Highlight the country, where it’s coming from / where the study is located
-- c&p APA citation style from preprint entry
-- Add flag emoticon if feasible
-- Add hashtags (keywords from manuscript)
-- add #ResearchinAfrica #OpenAccess #preprint (if space allows)
-- Add a screenshot from the manuscript (title page, figures, tables)

-## Suggested edits on submission form for preprints:
-- Country/origin/country of origin/ Nationality be added
-- Twitter handle of submitting author be added

 # Collaborate
 Join us in spreading the word about scholarly communication in and about Africa with us.
 Here is what you can do: